Fix: Please wait while Windows configures Microsoft Office message

 Please wait while Windows configures Microsoft Office

-To resolve this issue you can try the following troubleshooting steps:
+To resolve this issue, you can try the following troubleshooting steps:

-1. Repair Office installation.
+1] Repair Office

 Click Start, click Run, type the following command, and then press Enter: